 Cranberry Citrus Shortbread Cookies – intensely buttery, sweet and zesty cookies made from butter, sugar, flour, two kinds of citrus and whole cranberries.
 These boldly flavored slice and bake cookies will be a pretty addition to your festive dessert table!

-Our first merry and bright holiday cookie recipe, Citrus Cranberry Shortbread Cookies, is a crisp, buttery shortbread cookie full of citrus zest and cranberries.
+This is one merry and bright holiday cookie recipe, Citrus Cranberry Shortbread Cookies, is a crisp, buttery shortbread cookie full of citrus zest and cranberries.
 The fresh citrus and tart cranberries were such a yummy combination our rowdy band of taste testers went crazy for them!
 We just know you’re going to like them!

-How To Make Cranberry Citrus Shortbread Cookies
+Overview: How To Make Cranberry Citrus Shortbread Cookies

 You’re going to love how easy these shortbread cookies are to make😀!
 All you do is mix the ingredients, chill, slice and bake.
 No rolling needed!
 It doesn’t get better than this for delicious shortbread cookies that will look (and taste) amazing on your holiday cookie tray.